sebgl/htpc-download-box/README.md

 ![Sonarr settings](img/sonarr_settings.png)

 Enable `Ignore Deleted Episodes`: if like me you delete files once you have watched them, this makes sure the episodes won't be re-downloaded again.
 In `Media Management`, you can choose to rename episodes automatically.
-This is a very nice feature I've been using for a long time; but now I choose to keep original names.
-Plex sub-zero plugins gives better results when the original filename (containing the usual `x264-EVOLVE[ettv]`-like stuff) is kept.
+This is a very nice feature I've been using for a long time.
 In `profiles` you can set new quality profiles, default ones are fairly good.
 There is an important option at the bottom of the page: do you want to give priority to Usenet or Torrents for downloading episodes?
 I'm keeping the default Usenet first.

 `Indexers` is the important tab: that's where Sonarr will grab information about released episodes.
 Nowadays a lot of Usenet indexers are relying on Newznab protocol: fill-in the URL and API key you are using.
 You can find some indexers on this [subreddit wiki](https://www.reddit.com/r/usenet/wiki/indexers).
 It's nice to use several ones since there are quite volatile.
 You can find suggestions on Sonarr Newznab presets.
 Some of these indexers provide free accounts with a limited number of API calls, you'll have to pay to get more.
 Usenet-crawler is one of the best free indexers out there.